-Explicit decision trees were usually not used nor were Markov-chain modelling techniques to extrapolate short-run findings into the future (one exception being Ganz et al., 2005).
-The latter could be due to the fact mentioned earlier- almost all studies took a rather short term outlook, thus negating the need for Markov modelling.
+Although randomized control trials have very important advantages compared to alternative methods, there are also important drawbacks to their use in economic evaluation.
+For example, most RCT studies reviewed here had a rather limited time horizon, and not taking future into account can give a distorted picture on the longer-term flow of costs and benefits associated with a particular intervention (Drummond et al., 2005).
+For such purposes, special decision modelling approaches (e.g., Markov modelling), where both costs and effects of an intervention are projected in to the future, based on assumptions about transition probabilities between various health states, costs, benefits, as well as future discount rates, have been developed (Drummond et al., 2005).
+Similarly, short-term observational studies could also benefit from extrapolation techniques, when they are correctly implemented.
+Among the articles we reviewed, only one (Ganz et al., 2005) utilized Markov cohort simulation approach.

+Generalizability issues

 Another weakness of the staff mix articles was that most of them (eight) were based on studies conducted on a single site, which may make it hard to generalize their findings to other settings.
 On the other hand, although all nurse staffing studies were based on data collected across multiple sites, the data was observational, rather than experimental.
 A related problem is a predominance of studies with small sample sizes in the staff mix group, and possible lack of power to detect statistically significant relationships for rare outcomes.
 Finally, most studies (twelve) were conducted in specialized care setting (e.g., in neonatal, anticoagulation or critical care), with fewer in general care settings.

 Cost-effectiveness analysis is but one approach to economic evaluation in healthcare.
 A major limitation of this method is its inability to confirm whether a given intervention is worth undertaking on its own merit.
 For example, one can be interested to know whether overall monetary benefits from a given intervention are larger than the overall costs.
 While this goal may be very difficult to achieve, given the challenge of estimating health and some other benefits in monetary terms, one can be interested in a less ambitious, but still useful goal of finding out whether cost savings and/or revenue gains from improving quality may offset the costs of interventions.
 Three reviewed studies employed an approach similar to the cost-benefit analysis, although it was somewhat restricted, in that outcomes measured only parts of the monetary gains from nurse staff interventions, such as costs savings from reduced length of stay and from avoiding adverse events (Dall et al., 2009, Needleman et al., 2006, Rothschild et al., 2009).
 The general finding was that the monetary benefit from increasing nursing staff levels was greater than the corresponding costs.